 This private area protects habitat ranging from 1600 to 2400 m (5250 to 7870 ft) elevation, including dry forest in the lower section, and pine-oak and cloud forest at higher elevations.
 Finca El Pilar offers several options to access the habitat.

 Nature trail from 1600 to 1900 m (5250 to 6230 ft) elevation: A well-made foot path of about 1.5 km length has been constructed recently, making accessible a narrow valley with shade coffee plantation, humid broadleaf forest and dry forest.
 Total walking effort is about 3 km using the dirt road for the way back.
 The trail has several steep stairways with handrails.
 You can start birding from the parking lot, walk by the pools and go straight to the coffee plantation after the small houses, from where the trail is well marked.

-From the beginning of the trail there are good views on the canopy of the northern slope of the valley, where flocks of Bushy-crested Jays can be often seen.
-Many canopy birds can be found, like Rose-throated Becard, Dusky-capped Flycatcher, Emerald Toucanet, and with some good luck Chestnut-sided Shrike-Vireo and Bar-winged Oriole, which often moves quietly in pairs through the canopy.
-Several woodpeckers can be seen, like Golden-fronted, Golden-olive, and Hairy Woodpecker.
-During northern winter Baltimore Oriole, Tennessee, Black-throated Green and Townsend's Warblers are common during the northern winter.
+From the beginning of the trail there are good views over the canopy of the northern slope of the valley, where flocks of Bushy-crested Jays can often be seen.
+Many canopy birds can be found, such as Rose-throated Becard, Dusky-capped Flycatcher, Emerald Toucanet, and with some good luck Chestnut-sided Shrike-Vireo and Bar-winged Oriole, which often moves quietly in pairs through the canopy.
+Several woodpeckers can be seen, such as Northern Flicker, Golden-fronted, Golden-olive, and Hairy Woodpecker.
+Baltimore Oriole, Tennessee, Black-throated Green and Townsend's Warblers are common during the northern winter.
 White-eared Ground-Sparrow, White-naped (Yellow-throated) Brushfinch, Ruddy Foliage-gleaner, Rufous-capped Warbler, and White-tipped Dove live in the scrubby undergrowth.